 Education opportunities other than those provided by IMIA may be reviewed and evaluated by the National Board upon request.
-Conference workshops can be accepted as long as the schedule has been signed or initialed by the presenter with dates and the CMI's name being visible on the page.
+Conference workshops can be accepted as long as the schedule has been signed or initialed by the presenter with dates and the Hub-CMI/CMI's name being visible on the page.
 The conference attendance certificate must also be presented.

 In order for a learning activity to be quantified as Continuing Education, there must be a demonstrated benefit for the successful attendee that enhances their skills as a medical interpreter.
-The CMI should (within the 5-year credentialing period) accumulate at least 1 CEU (10 hours) of the required 3 CEUs (30 hours) through activities focusing on standards of practice, the code of ethics for the certified medical interpreter, etc. and at least 1 CEU (10 hours) focusing on skill development (memory enhancement, note taking, sight translation).
+The Hub-CMI (within the 4-year credentialing period) and the CMI (within the 5-year credentialing period) should accumulate at least 1 CEU (10 hours) of the required 3 CEUs (30 hours) through activities focusing on standards of practice, the code of ethics for the certified medical interpreter, etc. and at least 1 CEU (10 hours) focusing on skill development (memory enhancement, note taking, sight translation).
 This last requirement helps minimize the limitation of just counting conference hours of attendance to suffice as continuing competence in the medical interpreting field.

-Acceptable Continuing Educational opportunities for the CMI may include but are not limited to:
+Acceptable Continuing Educational opportunities for the Hub-CMI/CMI may include but are not limited to: